rockstor/rockstor-doc/nfs_ops.rst

 shares can be handled by manually creating users or by using directory services like LDAP, NIS or AD.

-NFS exports can be managed from the *File Sharing->NFS* view.
+NFS exports can be managed from the *Storage->NFS* view.
 In the Web-UI, click on the *Storage* tab to enter the main Storage view.
-Now click on *NFS* under *FileSharing* in the left sidebar to enter *NFS* view.
+Now click on *NFS* in the left sidebar to enter *NFS* view.
 If there are any exports in the system, they are displayed in a table.
 If there are large number of exports, the table is paginated and the current page number is displayed below the table along with **Prev** and **Next** buttons.

 The display can be sorted by individual columns by clicking small up/down arrows displayed in each column header.